jmadeano/growing_knowledge_culturally_neurips21/README.md

 This repo contains all of the code and data necessary to recreate the figures and results from [the paper](https://arxiv.org/abs/2107.13377).

+## USAGE NOTE
+__These data should not be used without permission, and will soon be superseded by new and larger datasets we will be publishing.__

 ## Data

 Experiment data can be found in the form of CSVs in the `data` directory.
 This